-In the membership year 2017-18 there will be nine meetings on the third Thursday of the month: September, October, November, January, February, March, April, May and June.
+In the membership year 2018-19 there will be eight meetings on the third Thursday of the month: September, October, November, February, March, April, May and June.

 Visits are occasionally organised in connection with meetings.
 The Fairford Flyer newsletter is circulated to all members in January and July.

 The yearly subscription is due in September and members are encouraged to pay by standing order.
 If you are interested in becoming a member of the Fairford History Society, you can download an application form, it costs only £5.00.

 Local History Enquiries.
 FHS are pleased to help with local history enquiries.
 If an in-depth search is required a search fee of £10.00 minimum may be charged.

 This is an account of the men from Fairford who went to war in 1914-1918 and 1939-1945 as well as the impact of those two World Wars on the town itself.
 The main focus of the book is a detailed account of the men who died during the conflicts and are listed on Fairford’s war memorial; 34 named for the First World War and 12 for the Second World War.
 In addition another 12 men have been identified who were either born or who lived in Fairford and who could also have been listed on the war memorial.
 Another section gives briefer details of a further 87 Fairford men who served in the First World War and survived, albeit some of them badly wounded.
 These men served in a wide variety of units and roles in the army, navy and air force and although the majority died in action, some were killed in tragic accidents and several died of illness or disease.